RayBenefield/dev-xp/worklog.md

 # Worklog

+## #97

+This is the moment of truth...
+I think I have removed the `prebuild` step completely so now we generate a full `package.json`, copy the `readme.md`, and the repo `LICENSE` to the destination directory.
+I had to hack together the versioning for now until I tackle that portion.
+But I think I can get publishing to work next chance I get... which is SUPER exciting!!!
+Hopefully things work.
+I'm going to merge this log entry and then merge to master and cross my fingers.
+This is a big step as it is now `0.0.50`.

 ## #96

 Back into the work.
 It is Saturday and I'm heading out with my future step son